 In 1999 he was appointed Special Envoy of the UN Secretary-General to Lebanon and negotiated with Syria, Lebanon and Israel the Israeli withdrawal from Southern Lebanon and the end of the Israeli occupation.
 In 2005 he negotiated, on behalf of the UN Secretary-General, the Syrian military withdrawal from Lebanon.

-Mr. Rød-Larsen is an Officer of the Légion d'Honneur (France) and a Commander of the National Order of the Cedar (Lebanon).
+Mr. Rød-Larsen is a Commander of the Légion d'Honneur (France) and a Commander of the National Order of the Cedar (Lebanon).

 The International Peace Institute is an independent, international not-for-profit think tank with a staff representing more than 20 nationalities, located in New York across from United Nations headquarters.